RKM engine: Applications

-One area where RKMs offer very high potential is in the pump market.
-RKM pumps can be as, or more efficient than today's preferred pump technologies, while offering overall advantages in pricing, size, reliability and energy efficiency.
+One area where RKMs offer potential is in the pump market.
+RKM pumps can be at least as efficient than current conventional pump technologies, while offering overall advantages in pricing, size, reliability and energy efficiency.

 Comparison to the Wankel engine

 Despite their apparent geometrical similarity, the RKM and the Wankel engine are quite different in design.
 The main similarities between them are the shape of the working chamber and the use of rotary motion.

 However, there are many differences between the two.
 The Wankel engine working chamber is mobile while the RKM chamber is stationary.
 The axis of rotation in the Wankel engine moves in a circle while that of the RKM is fixed (in the single power shaft version, temporarily with two possible positions).
 In the RKM motor, the ignition takes place in a compact recess, while the Wankel's is in the work chamber itself.
 The RKM's sealing elements are in surface contact with the work chamber and pistons, as opposed to the Wankel's line contact.
 This makes for a number of advantages of the RKM motor over the Wankel: